6035 Assistant Director, Simulation Center

 MINIMUM ACCEPTABLE QUALIFICATIONS:

-Education: Associate degree is required.
-Bachelor’s degree preferred.
+Education: Bachelor’s degree in business management or other related field is required.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: At least 2 years of management, leadership or supervisory experience required.
-Demonstrated experience and understanding of proper lab procedures for safety of self and of others is required.
+Experience: At least 5 years of management, leadership or supervisory experience required along with a strong foundation in team collaboration, operational oversight, and successful design and execution of strategic initiatives.
+Demonstrated experience and understanding of proper lab procedures for safety of self and of others is also required.

 Other: Occasionally requires working outside normal office hours.